airhorns/extractab/README.md

 # Extractab

-App for friggen' around with guitar tabs
+App for friggen' around with guitar tabs.

 ### Developing

+Extractab is a Rails app that serves a client side app written in React with Typescript.
+Almost all the code is on the client side doing smart things with music, and the intention is that the Rails backend is a domain specific data API.

-To setup, run `bundle install`.
+To setup, run `bundle install` and `yarn`.

 To run the application, run `bin/rails server`.
-Nothing else really needed!
+Nothing else really needed, but it's nice to have webpack compiling quickly in another process, so running `bin/webpack-dev-server` is helpful too.

-To run the tests, run `bin/rails test`.
+To run the tests, run `bin/rails test` for Ruby tests, or `RAILS_ENV=test karma start` for Javascript tests.

+There's also `bin/autolint` for automatically linting and fixing what can be fixed for the Typescript.

 #### Assets

 This app uses (webpacker)[https://github.com/rails/webpacker] as a handy way to build assets using modern tools.
-If things are slow or you want live-reload, run `bin/webpack-dev-server`
+If things are slow or you want live-reload, run `bin/webpack-dev-server`.

 ### User Stories